blakadder/zigbee/_zigbee/Xiaomi_MHO-C401N.md

 ## How To

 This Bluetooth sensor can be converted to a Zigbee one with just a webpage and a device with Bluetooth.
-Open the [web flasher](https://pvvx.github.io/ATC_MiThermometer/TelinkMiFlasher.html) and follow the procedure in video.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/-bbe58DRvDU?si=3K_TaALbYcokCxrn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+[Full guide](https://blakadder.com/xiaomi-mho-c401-zigbee/) for conversion, configuration and even reverting back to BLE.

 ## Troubleshooting